Complete NodeXL Release History

 you enter either a set of usernames or the name of a Twitter List, and NodeXL will analyze those users' 100 most recent tweets.
 You can also import those users' friends and followers, but that option is highlighted with a warning that it can take a

 - Imported Twitter networks now have an "in-reply-to tweet ID" column.

 - If you import a network from the NodeXL Graph Server (NodeXL, Data, Import, From NodeXL Graph Server), the graph summary (NodeXL, Graph, Summary) now specifies how many Twitter users there are in the network.

-- When you import a Twitter Search Network (NodeXL, Data, Import, From Twitter Search Network), the graph description now specifies that some of the Twitter users in the network may have only been replied to or mentioned, as opposed to having tweeted the search term themselves.
+- When you import a Twitter Search Network (NodeXL, Data, Import, From Twitter Search Network), the graph description now specifies that some of the Twitter users in the network may have only been replied to or mentioned, as opposed to having tweeted the

 - The maximum length of the search term in the Import from NodeXL Graph Server dialog box has been increased.